Conanza/rails_api_for_angular_app/README.md

 Simple Rails API for a sample Angular App
 =========================================

+This project is namespaced to provide multiple APIs as different versions.
+Currently there is only one setup:
+* v1
-This project has the following resources:
+This project has the following resource(s):

 * names
   * properties: